ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-notrim -->

-And that is through a programming construct called the builder pattern.
+Well, some of you might be familiar with a programming construct called the builder pattern.

 ------
 ```java [1]